PUBLIC HEALTH Special Opportunities

-The public health major emphasizes the value of experience out in the community, where students can put into practice the ideas and methods they have learned in their public health courses.
+The public health major emphasizes the value of experience out in the community, where students put the ideas and methods they have learned into practice.

 Fieldwork, whether through a course, a clinical placement, or an internship, is a core component of the public health major.

-Hartwick’s network of local community partners in the Susquehanna Valley region, and its off-campus J Term courses in places like Thailand, Dominican Republic, and South Africa, afford rich opportunities for students to engage meaningfully with public health where affordable and sustainable solutions are most needed.
+Our off-campus J Term courses in places like Thailand, Dominican Republic, and South Africa afford rich opportunities for students to engage meaningfully with public health where affordable and sustainable solutions are most needed.

 Students have worked to improve water quality in Myanmar and assisted health clinics in Ecuador and Zambia.
 Health needs can be found anywhere and everywhere, and Hartwick’s public health program connects students with hands-on experiences that align with their interests.